Behaviour management plans for children with attention deficit hyperactivity disorder (ADHD)

 A behaviour management plan might include:

 - social skills to help your child get along with others

 - strategies to manage your child’s energy levels and tiredness

-It’s a good idea to discuss your plan with your child’s family, carers, therapists and teachers.
+It’s a good idea to discuss your child’s plan with your family, and your child’s carers, therapists and teachers.
 This helps people have realistic expectations of your child’s behaviour.
 It can also help them understand how best to handle your child’s behaviour.
-And if they have to give your child medication, they’ll know how much to give and when.
+And if they have to give your child medicine, they’ll know how much to give and when.

 When you work with health professionals, school teachers, other adults in your child’s life, and your family and friends, it can be easier for you and your child to keep to the plan.

 Your child’s behaviour management plan will probably include strategies that help your child learn skills for behaving cooperatively more often and behaving in challenging ways less often.